Many Tropical Plants in Danger from Climate Change

 A new study published by climate scientists from the University of Hawaii indicates that global warming will impact tropical regions first – having devastating effects upon plant species.

-The latest climate models now accepted by the International Energy Agency indicate that status quo will raise global temperatures by between 3.6 degrees F and 5.2 degrees, raising sea levels to catastrophic levels.
+The latest climate models now accepted by the International Energy Agency indicate that status quo will raise global temperatures by between 3.6 degrees F and 5.2 degrees, raising sea levels and water temperatures to catastrophic levels.
 This is above normal levels.
 We’ve already accomplished about 1 degree.

 But another closer tipping point is coming in the next few decades.
 This is when the average temperature of any particular place will be hotter than any year between 1860 and 2005.
 The estimated time for the world as a whole for this tipping point is 2047, give or take five years according to the research.